 Morning Desert Safari

-If you don’t want to take this pre-dawn adventure, a good alternative is a desert safari, which almost guarantees you an epic escapade with full throttle action and thrill via:
+If you don’t want to take this pre-dawn adventure, a good alternative is a desert safari in Dubai, which almost guarantees you an epic escapade with full throttle action and thrill via:

 - A 4×4 dune bash

 You can enhance your desert fun in a more relaxed manner with cultural experiences, like:

 - Shisha smoking

 You’ll find great desert safaris in Abu Dhabi, too.